greenplum-db/gpdb/gpdb-doc/markdown/utility_guide/ref/clusterdb.html.md

 ## <a id="section3"></a>Description

 To cluster a table means to physically reorder a table on disk according to an index.
+Clustering helps improving index seek performance for queries that use that index.
 Clustering is a one-time operation: when the table is subsequently updated, the changes are not clustered.
 That is, no attempt is made to store new or updated rows according to their index order.

 The `clusterdb` utility will find any tables in a database that have previously been clustered with the `CLUSTER` SQL command, and clusters them again on the same index that was last used.
 Tables that have never been clustered are not affected.